Ken Niimura: 2009-2015: I Kill Giants and Henshin

-Having then moved to Japan, where he still lives, he began writting a series in 2013 for Shogakukan's Monthly Ikki magazine called Henshin, whose 13 chapters were collecterd as a short story collection that is a sort of fictionalised diary of his life in Tokyo.
-An English-laguage edition was later published through Image Comics in 2014.
+Having then moved to Japan, where he still lives, he began writing a series in 2013 for Shogakukan's Monthly Ikki magazine called Henshin, whose 13 chapters were collected as a short story collection that is a sort of fictionalised diary of his life in Tokyo.
+An English-language edition was later published through Image Comics in 2014.

 He continued working as an illustrator on projects such as the special edition of the acclaimed card game Love Letter by Seiji Kanai or for the online magazine Slate, as well as collaborating with the music group The Naked and Famous, who released a single entitled I Kill Giants (2013) inspired by his earlier work.
 Meanwhile, he was also publishing stand-alone stories in The Amazing Spiderman.

 2016-2022: Umami, Never Open It and Peni Parker

-In 2017, he began writing and illustrating Umami, a webcomic released thorugh Panel Syndicate, which tells the adventures of two cooks in a fantastic world, and that won the Eisner Award in 2019 for Best Digital Comic.
+In 2017, he began writing and illustrating Umami, a webcomic released through Panel Syndicate, which tells the adventures of two cooks in a fantastic world, and that won the Eisner Award in 2019 for Best Digital Comic.

 After a 3-year development process spread across Japan, Europe and the US, he published Never Open It in 2021 through Yen Press.
 This graphic novel is a reinterpretations of the Japanese legends of Urashima Tarô, The Crane Wife and Ikkyu-san.

 Just a year later, in 2022, the webcomic Peni Parker: After School (Marvel) was released, becoming the first long-form story featuring Peni Parker, a popular character that had appeared in the movie Spider-man: Into the Spider-Verse.

-In recent years he had worked as an illustrator for L'Oreal China, the Spanish brewery Mahou, Judd Apatow, Marvel, the J-Rock group Grapevine and NHK Broadcasting Japan, among others.
+In recent years he had worked as an illustrator for L'Oréal China, the Spanish brewery Mahou, Judd Apatow, Marvel Comics, the Japanese rock group Grapevine and NHK Broadcasting Japan, among others.
 In addition, he is the author of the art direction of the video game prototype Twinbee LOOP!, winner of the Konami Action & Shooting Contest in 2012.

-2023-Present: Inmortal Sergeant
+2023-Present: Immortal Sergeant

-His latest work, Inmortal Sergeant (2023, Image Comics), brought back together with Joe Kelly to create a road movie in which a veteran inspector sets out with his son in search of a murderer.
+His latest work, Immortal Sergeant (2023, Image Comics), brought back together with Joe Kelly to create a road movie in which a veteran inspector sets out with his son in search of a murderer.

+That same year he collaborated with Alyssa Wong on Sparkle & Shine, the first story featuring the Venom magical girl Necroko, which gathered a very positive reaction from readers.